deepanshs/mrsimulator/docs/user_guide/method/method.rst

 through its initial and final eigenstate quantum numbers.
-Instead, transition selection is done through :py:meth:`~mrsimulator.method.query.TransitionQuery` objects during individual spectral or constant duration events.
+Instead, transition selection is done through :py:meth:`~mrsimulator.method.query.TransitionQuery` objects during individual spectral or delay events.
 During a simulation, the :ref:`method_api` object uses its :py:meth:`~mrsimulator.method.query.TransitionQuery` objects to determine the selected transition pathways for a given :ref:`spin_sys_api` object as